The Kapil Sharma Show Team Celebrates As Show Bags 6 ITA Awards; Bharti & Kapil Go Missing!

 Krushna shared a picture with his team and captioned it, "Celebration of our awards of t k s s 🎉with the whole team of t k s s thx Banijay and Salman khan productions for every thing Deepak sir Rishi sir and Nadeem Bhai u guys r the best hv ever worked with 💕love u all @banijayasia @tkss."

-Kiku Shardha With Awards
+Kiku Shardha With The Awards

 Kiku shared a picture snapped with the awards and wrote, "Congrats TEAM #thekapilsharmashow , 6 categories, 8 awards,,,,,bas issi tarah hastey rahiye muskuraate rahiye aur dekhtey rahiye ........."